dogweather/forkful/content/en/kotlin/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?
-Downloading a web page means grabbing the HTML from a given URL to see or use locally.
-Programmers do this for stuff like web scraping, offline reading, or automated testing.

 ## How to:
 Let's roll with Kotlin’s `HttpURLConnection` to quickly nab a web page.
 We'll also use coroutines for smooth background ops.
 Here's a primer: